Metrics that Matter: Customer Acquisition Cost (CAC)

 CAC is especially valuable when overlaid on other metrics, such as lifetime value (LTV)—we’ll dive deeper into that one soon.
 Combining these two metrics helps paint a clear picture of your business’s solvency and helps you determine whether you can afford to keep investing in new customer acquisition or whether you need to evaluate and refine your acquisition methods for more efficient growth.

-At face value, it sounds simple enough.
+At face value, the customer acquisition cost formula sounds simple enough.
 Addition and division.
 Pretty basic math skills.
 But when you start thinking about compiling all that data, things quickly become much more complicated.
 The data that feeds your CAC equation often lives in disparate systems and isn’t normalized.
 The salaries and commissions of your sales and marketing teams live in your HR system.
 Your advertising spend lives in your ERP.
 Your customer count lives in your CRM.

 On top of that, you probably need to factor in some indirect costs: Travel costs for sales reps meeting with customers (remember when that was a thing?).
 The cost of the software tools your teams use to track leads and engage customers.
 The price tags on related hardware and equipment.
 These costs live deep within your ERP, lumped in with the myriad other costs involved in running a business.
 And what happens when an affiliate or a non-marketing, non-sales employee is involved in booking business?
 Or conversely, marketing spend that is not expected to drive direct acquisition (e.g brand strategy, product positioning etc.)?